 At least once a year, anesthesiologists, nurses, technicians, and plastic surgeons in Reno, NV, converge upon the surgical suites at Saint Mary’s to participate in a full-day session of the annual Project New Hope program.
 In line with Saint Mary’s mission to go well beyond by supporting targeted community outreach initiatives, Project New Hope is a unique collaboration that provides no-cost surgery to correct physical abnormalities in children whose families may not be able to afford surgery or whose insurance plans may not cover a particular procedure.

 If you would like more information about Project New Hope, or if you are ready to meet with Dr. Virden to discuss cosmetic surgery, request a consultation online now.
-You can also schedule an appointment by calling (775) 348-9798.

 About the Foundation

 Founded in 1997, Project New Hope is the brainchild of Dr. Charles Virden, along with Saint Mary’s nurses Kit Landis, perioperative services manager, and Chris Loar, clinical coordinator, both of whom have a longstanding passion for addressing the special needs of pediatric patients.
 “When Project New Hope first began,” says Landis, “the focus was primarily on plastic surgery cases, such as repairing cleft lips and palates.
 Over the years, we have expanded our scope to include other focus areas—urology, oral surgery, ophthalmology, and orthopedics—and have been able to help other children whose conditions, if left untouched, may provoke teasing or embarrassment later in life.”